Wluper/matilda/README.md

 Each option you chose before you can now simply navigate to http://localhost:5000 if you installed the server locally or navigate to the remote server address.
 Keep in mind you may need to open the correct ports on your firewall(s) in order to reach the server.

-HTTP Requests from your client may not reach your server in some configuration environment, in those few cases please check and edit the backend address in MATILDA's file `/web/server/gui/source/utils/backend.js`.
 Other configuration options are exposed in `/Configuration/conf.json`.

 ### First username and password